 - What would we gain by being more diverse and inclusive?

 - What is holding us back from maximizing diverse groups of people?

 - What is one thing we can do to positively impact diversity and inclusion?

 These questions can be used at your next team meeting, diversity training, leadership team discussion, or at lunch with coworkers.
 They open the door to a bigger dialogue.
 They work because they address the cultural transformation needed to be more diverse and inclusive.

 With any cultural transformation, that means change, and humans naturally resist change.
 Change is scary.
 Some even deny the problem exists altogether.
 They may say, “it’s a lot better than it used to be (as if continued inequality is okay) or “we cannot find diverse talent” (as if recruiting the same way will yield wildly different results).

 There is no organization that has this figured out.
+No organization has maximized their diversity trianing.
 Most want to better mirror their customer base, better attract a diverse profile of talent, and retain more diversity.
 To achieve this cultural shift and provoke real change, leaders must be willing to tackle the tough stuff.

 Allyship is a journey.
 Along the diversity and inclusion journey, organizations must address key areas to sustain the positive cultural transformation:

 - WHY: People need to know that the organization is authentic about diversity and inclusion.